sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 <!-- description -->Once the SAP BTP, Kyma Runtime is entitled and enabled it's time to enable the Kyma module "Serverless", so you can start creating your first function and microservice in Kyma.

-In this tutorial, you will use Kyma dashboard to add the Serverless module and create a Kyma function with a microservice.
+In this tutorial, you will use Kyma dashboard to add the Serverless module and create a Kyma Function and a microservice.

 ## You will learn